 Toronto Winter Solstice Festival – Music, Costumes and Fire!

-The Winter Solstice Festival parade is perfect for all ages.
-We’ve followed the parade many times, sometimes by ourselves, other times with friends and young children.
+It’s fun for everyone – we’ve followed the parade many times, sometimes by ourselves, other times with friends and young children.
+Bring a lantern or a noisemaker, grab a coffee or hot chocolate, and you’re set.

 The Anarchist Heart of Toronto

 Kensington Market is Toronto’s downtown free-thinking, left-wing, anarchist heart.
-It’s taken in waves of immigrants for over 100 years.
-At one time it was the Jewish Market where you could have a live chicken slaughtered while you wait.
+The market has taken in waves of immigrants for over 100 years.
+At one time it was the Jewish Market where you could have a chicken slaughtered while you wait.
 Now it’s a United Nations of butchers, fruit and vegetable markets, cheese mongers, restaurateurs, vintage clothing shops, musicians, actors, students, pagans and activists.

-Follow the Parade to the End for the Big Fire
+Follow the Solstice Parade to the End for the Big Fire

-So it’s only natural that Kensington is home to the Winter Solstice Festival parade with its carnival-style boho horn bands, drummers and percussionists, giant animal and fairyland costumes and most of all, fire.
+It’s only natural that Kensington is home to the Winter Solstice Festival and solstice parade with its carnival-style boho horn bands, drummers and percussionists, giant animal and fairyland costumes and most of all, fire.
 Fire swallowers, flamethrowers, fire jugglers and finally the big sacrificial fire in the park.

-This year, the ouroboros, the snake that eats its tail was set alight.
+Last year, the ouroboros, the snake that eats its tail was set alight.
 It represents the infinite cycle of nature’s endless creation and destruction, life and death in one big circle.
-An appropriate way to brighten the longest night of the year.
+It’s a different surprise every year so be ready for this year’s flaming fun!

 Join In the Solstice Festival Fun – Here are the Details

 Go to the Red Pepper Spectacle Arts site to confirm details.
-On December 21, at 6:30 P.M., meet at the corner of Oxford and Augusta.
+On December 21, at 6:30 P.M., meet in Kensington Market at the corner of Oxford and Augusta.
 The nearest main intersection is College and Spadina.
-Take the College or Spadina streetcars.
+Take either the College or Spadina streetcars and walk into the market from there.

 The parade departs at 7:00 P.M.
 Don’t be late!